This exhibition has now closed

 Each year, on 15th April at 2.20 am, a bell in the grounds of St. Patrick's Church, Lahardane.
 It is tolled by one of the descendant relatives of the Addergoole 14.

-The Cruel Sea is the title of a bog oak art piece by Vincent O’Callaghan which forms the centerpiece of a small exhibition in the National Museum’s Turlough Park House (March to November 2020).
+The Cruel Sea is the title of a bog oak art piece by Vincent O’Callaghan which forms the centerpiece of a small exhibition in the National Museum’s Turlough Park House.
 Vincent is the Grandnephew of Delia Mahon (1892 - 1912) who perished on the RMS Titanic.
 The renowned Waking the Titanic documentary-drama film by GMarshTV, Crossmolina, Co.
-Mayo telling the story of the Addergoole 14 is also showing as a central part of the exhibition.
+Mayo telling the story of the Addergoole 14 can be seen here.

 This exhibition is loaned by the Addergoole Titanic Society.

 |Nora Fleming||James Flynn|